-When should I throw food away and add to the food waste mountain?
+When should I throw food away?

 Ever wondered what is the difference between Best Before (BB) and Use By (UB) on food?
 Are you confused?
 Have you created more food waste than you need to?

 Have you thrown food away because the BB date was up, or kept food beyond its UB date, because “the retailer always shortens it, don’t they!”

 The difference between the two types of shelf life or durability code is that Best Before (BB) is all about quality, and Use By or UB is all about safety.